blurskye/code-runner.nvim/readme.md

 ## Usage

 After you've set up the plugin, you can run your code by pressing the keymap you've set in the configuration (default is `<F5>`).
 The plugin will run the appropriate command for the language of the current file.
+### ⚠️
+- it is adviceable to learn how to use tmux and configure tmux to your likeing and to enable run_tmux,

 ## Contributing